climberig/climberig.github.io/cv.md

 Implemented projects for students and staff.

 * Other software companies since 2005<br/>
-Started my career in Belarus and moved to USA in 2008 after graduating from the university.
+Started my career in Belarus and moved to USA in 2008 upon graduation.

 **Education**